lsdsoftware/s3-log-store/README.md

 `streamId` must be filename safe.

-`inactiveTtlDays` specifies the number of days of inactivity (no new entries) before the a stream is considered inactive and purged from the local working dataset.
+`inactiveTtlDays` specifies the number of days of inactivity (no new entries) before the a stream is considered inactive and its data purged from the local working dataset.

-The _retrievalCache_ is a time-to-idle filesystem cache that purges items based on how long it's been idle (not accessed), as specified by the `tti` parameter.
+The _retrievalCache_ is a filesystem cache for objects retrieved from S3.
+Entries are periodically purged if they haven't been accessed for a while as indicated by the `tti` (time-to-idle) parameter.